AlexxIT/WebRTC/README.md

 If the integration is not in the list, you need to clear the browser cache.

-Component **doesn't create devices/entities/services**.
-It creates only lovelace custom card:
+Component **doesn't create devices and entities**.
+It creates only two services and lovelace custom card:

 **Minimal**